Westbridge in the Christian Valley

 Outdoor fun is the name of the game in this part of Boundary Country.
-The Kettle Valley portion of the Great Trail (formerly the Trans Canada Trail) is just south of Westbridge, where it follows the Kettle River.
+The Kettle Valley portion of the Trans Canada Trail is just south of Westbridge, where it follows the Kettle River.

-Travel north on the Great Trail, and you’ll come to Rhone, approximately 7 km (4.4 mi) from Westbridge.
+Travel north on the Trans Canada Trail, and you’ll come to Rhone, approximately 7 km (4.4 mi) from Westbridge.
 It’s here you’ll find Paul Lautard’s War Memorial, which is a great stop for cyclists.
 Look for the caboose of the Blythe-Rhone road on your left.

 There’s some great fishing in these parts.
 On either side of Westbridge you can cast your line and hook some rainbow trout in the Kettle and West Kettle Rivers.